Murder of Loretta Saunders: Trial

-Henneberry and Leggette both pled guilty to the murder of Saunders.
-Henneberry pled guilty to second degree murder and Leggette to first-degree murder.
+Henneberry and Leggette both pleaded guilty to the murder of Saunders.
+Henneberry pleaded guilty to second degree murder and Leggette to first-degree murder.
 Henneberry received life imprisonment with no eligibility for parole for 10 years and Leggette was sentenced to life in prison with no eligibility of parole for 25 years.

 At trial Henneberry and Leggette stated they murdered Saunders over $430 in rent they owed to Saunders.

-Media Coverage
+Media coverage

 Media coverage of Loretta Saunders' murder was markedly different from the media coverage of other murdered of Indigenous women and girls.
 After the discovery of her body, media and political sources argued that due to Saunders' features, Loretta Saunders was 'white-passing', with blue eyes, fair hair and light skin, her death did not have to do with her Indigenous identity or the MMIWG Inquiry.
 Multiple news sources reported that Saunders' was originally thought to be white by police, only to be corrected by Saunders' family.